Holiday rentals in Melrose

 Guest favourite

-4.95 out of 5 average rating, 188 reviews
+4.91 out of 5 average rating, 666 reviews

 Popular amenities for Melrose holiday rentals

-All About Melrose
+All about Melrose

 At the foot of the Eildon Hills marking the gateway to the Scottish Borders, Melrose is a small town with a rich history.
 Once a significant Roman army base, today the town centre is home to independent boutiques, craft shops, and art galleries.
 The three peaks of the Eildon Hills have been a national landmark for centuries, inspiring artists and adventurers alike to explore and capture the surrounding countryside.
 This is the birthplace of rugby sevens, and cycling is popular in the region, with dedicated routes of varying lengths and difficulty.
 Tweed Valley Forest Park is about an hour away, with seven forests crisscrossed by popular walking and mountain bike trails.